 As my middle son heads off to college next week, I’m discovering how important it is to explore career paths as kids reach middle and high school.

 This year, Emma is wrapping up middle school.
 I am working hard to help her explore her options for the future.
-She’s pretty sure she wants to be a veterinarian when she grows up.
-So, for now, we’re looking to explore that career path and others related to it over the next few years.
+She’s pretty sure she wants to be a veterinarian or a physical therapy assistant when she grows up because she loves helping animals and people feel better.
+So, for now, we’re looking to explore those career paths, how to become a physical therapist assistant and others related to them over the next few years.

 If you want to help your teen choose the right career for them, here are a few tips.